Dynjashik/MSP4-Webshop/README.md

 10. Submit delivery information and payment details on checkout page.
 11. Complete an order and make a payment.
 12. View order details on payment completion.
-13. Recieve an email with order details on payment completion.
+13. Receive an email with order details on payment completion.
-Authentication functionality that makes it possible to login/register for users.
 14. View latest news and updates from the store owners.
 15. Contact store owners directly from the website.
 16. Register or Login to private user account.

 #### Authorised User can:
 1. View My Profile page
-2. Updade personal delivery information that will be used to prefill checkot form
+2. Update personal delivery information that will be used to prefill checkout form
 3. View order history
 4. Logout from the site